 This article is part of a series focusing on the grads of the Dalhousie Class of 2019.
-Spring Convocation takes place May 10 in Truro and May 27 to June 1 in Halifax.
-For more information, visit the Convocation website.
+Spring Convocation kicked off May 10 in Truro, with Halifax ceremonies from May 27 to June 1.
+Read all our profiles here, and for more information visit the Convocation website.

 Overcoming a language gap and redefining herself along the way, Qianhan Le is now set to graduate from Dal’s Faculty of Agriculture, thanks to a joint academic program offered through Dal and the Fujian Agriculture and Forestry University (FAFU) in Fujian Province, China.